Fitness and Wellness

 Strength & Conditioning Classes

 Strengthening and conditioning are a crucial part of injury prevention and overall fitness and wellness.
-Dr. Shaw has a unique approach to core strengthening and retraining based on her expertise in the core muscles (abdominal muscles, deep back muscles, diaphragm, and pelvic floor).
+Our therapists have a unique approach to core strengthening and retraining based on her expertise in the core muscles (abdominal muscles, deep back muscles, diaphragm, and pelvic floor).
 Exercise strategy based on an understanding of the links between form, biomechanics, strength, and technique help boost an athlete’s performance and potential while minimizing risk of injury.

-So many injuries are preventable, and across the lifespan, Dr. Shaw can help with movement analysis and provide an exercise program to effectively build the strength, coordination, and motor control necessary for sport or regular fitness programs.
+So many injuries are preventable, and across the lifespan, our doctors of physical therapy can help with movement analysis and provide an exercise program to effectively build the strength, coordination, and motor control necessary for sport or regular fitness programs.
 Virtual and in person S&C classes are available for individuals or groups.
 Classes are an hour long.
 Team consultation for S&C programs is also available for local programs and schools in East Cobb, Marietta, and surrounding areas.

 Performance Assessments include: